kgulotta/Kenneth-Gulotta-Portfolio/02-Basics-of-Windows-11.md

 8. At the “Please enter your PIN” prompt, type your PIV PIN in the “PIN” field and click the **OK** button.
   <img src="https://github.com/kgulotta/Kenneth-Gulotta-Portfolio/blob/main/Graphics/Basics-Windows-11/15-PIN-prompt.jpeg" alt="The 'Please enter your PIN' prompt" style="width:38%; height:auto;">

-9. At the “Your client certificate will be used for authentication” prompt, ensure that the "Group" drop-down field is set to the **OPM-PIV-AUTH** option and click the **OK** button.
+9. At the “Your client certificate will be used for authentication” prompt, ensure that the "Group" drop-down field is set to the **PIV-AUTH** option and click the **OK** button.
   <img src="https://github.com/kgulotta/Kenneth-Gulotta-Portfolio/blob/main/Graphics/Basics-Windows-11/16-client-cert-prompt.jpeg" alt="The client certificate prompt" style="width:35%; height:auto;">

 10. Wait while the system completes the VPN login process.